 The student will create a proposal for his or her chosen project related to interactive design and his or her overall subject focus while pursuing an MFA.

-Each module/week that a Milestone is due, the student will submit his or her work in progress to the appropriate Milestone discussion forum for peer review and critique.
+Each module: week that a Milestone is due, the student will submit his or her work in progress to the appropriate Milestone Discussion for peer review and critique.
 The student will be awarded points for his or her participation in the forum.

 The student will create a presentation to showcase his or her research project.
 The student may use PowerPoint or PDF to present findings.
 The student may also publish findings in an interactive format such as a custom website.

 The student will submit a multi-page PDF document and/or link to his/her interactive design solution.
 The presentation should take on a professional approach and communicate the development/research process along with the final designs.
 There is no required assignment length.